 Route 2 Inca Quarry Trail:

-Notes: The Inca Quarry Trail is within the abilities of most reasonably fit people.
-The hike is 26 kilometres long in total and its highest pass is at 4,450 meters above sea level.
+Note: The Inca Quarry Trail is within the abilities of most reasonably fit people.
+The hike is 26 kilometres long in total and its highest pass is at 4450 metres above sea level.
 Throughout the trek, horses will carry your gear and camping equipment.
 The first two nights are spent camping and the third night you will stay at a simple hotel.
 Double tents (twin-share) and foam camping mats will be provided.
 The porters will set up the tents while the cook prepares meals.

 Route 3 Train:

 After spending the night in the Ollantaytambo, leave around 9.30 am and take a short drive to the town of Pisac.
 Pisac is well known for its market.
 Here you’ll have the opportunity to shop for souvenirs and perhaps try some local Empanadas.
 Arrive back into Cusco in the afternoon, where your leader will take you to San Pedro Market in order to buy some things for a picnic tomorrow.

 Notes: Included lunch and dinner on this day is for people trekking the Inca or Inca Quarry Trail only.